Flank/flank/README.md

   ## The path to an .xctestrun file that will override any .xctestrun file contained in the --test package.
   ## Because the .xctestrun file contains environment variables along with test methods to run and/or ignore,
   ## this can be useful for customizing or sharding test suites.
 The given path should be in the local filesystem.
+  ## Note: this path should usually be pointing to the xctestrun file within the derived data folder
   xctestrun-file: ./src/test/kotlin/ftl/fixtures/tmp/EarlGreyExampleSwiftTests_iphoneos12.1-arm64e.xctestrun

   ## The version of Xcode that should be used to run an XCTest.